Raushan-tryingtocode/Raushan-tryingtocode/README.md

 ## Current Projects
 * [Interactive Python Quiz](https://github.com/Raushan-tryingtocode/interactive-python-quiz): A CLI game with robust input validation.
 * [Python Number Guessing Game](https://github.com/Raushan-tryingtocode/Python-Number-Guessing-Game): A simple game made using a built-in module **random**
+* [Simple-timer](https://github.com/Raushan-tryingtocode/simple-timer): A simple timer built using the Time module in python
 * Personal Expense Tracker: (In Progress) A data-driven tool for financial tracking.
 * I hope to keep improving and doing better